seanMj/IMHOT/README.md

 # IMHOT
-WIP, helps others in urgent matters of file storage (think attacks of hospitals, from ransomware)
+WIP, helps others in urgent matters of...(think attacks of hospitals, from ransomware)

+When project is complete, files will be moved to this repo.